Aim of the dissertation is a German translation of the 54 chapters of the Greek text De internis affectionibus.

-The focus of this Ph.D. project is the concept of dominion with reference to the dominated and its space.
-The letter Apostel Paul wrote to the Romans in the first century AD is being approached with a historical critical method, i.e. every word is analysed with the methods of traditional historical philology, focusing on lexical units and looking at syntactical links.
-Also, the Metaphor Identification Procedure is applied.
+The focus of this Ph.D. project was the concept of dominion with reference to the dominated and its space.
+The letter Apostel Paul wrote to the Romans in the first century AD was being approached with a historical critical method, i.e. every word was analysed with the methods of traditional historical philology, focusing on lexical units and looking at syntactical links.
+Also, the Metaphor Identification Procedure was applied.

 The literary representation of Rome and its urban spaces in the two historiographical works of Tacitus (C-6-6-1)Dissertation

 The aim of this Ph.D. project was to elucidate the specific Tacitean representation of the urbs Roma in comparison to other literary representations and the material Rome of the Tacitean age which as part of a specific construction of past and memory reflects a subjective “Romerlebnis” that exemplifies important aspects of former values and norms.

 In particular, the investigation focused on how Tacitus perceives, presents, connotes and functionalizes the city, its urban spaces and topographies which among others implies questions about thematic, symbolic, characterizing or psychologizing functions that can be identified in the text.

 This project investigated the history of early Christianity in the Kalykadnos valley and adjacent areas.
 To fulfill this task a cross-disciplinary approach has been chosen.
 A variety of sources – ranging from literary to epigraphic and archaeological material – was taken into account.